divyanshipanwar123/llm-youtube-rag-project/README.md

 | OpenAI API       | Embedding and GPT-based answering      |
 | Chroma           | Vector store for document retrieval    |
 | youtube-transcript-api | Fetch video transcript without using youtube DATA API             |

+## 💡 Why Hugging Face Instead of OpenAI?

+Initially, I planned to use OpenAI's GPT models and embeddings in this project.
+However, due to API quota limitations and the requirement to add billing details (which are not ideal for early experimentation), I switched to using **Hugging Face models**.

+Hugging Face provides free and open alternatives for both:
+- 🔹 Text Embeddings (`all-MiniLM-L6-v2`)
+- 🔹 Text Generation (`flan-t5-large`)

+This allows the project to remain:
+- ✅ Free to run
+- ✅ Fully functional in Google Colab
+- ✅ Beginner-friendly for anyone who wants to test GenAI without paying

 ## 📦 Setup Instructions

 ## 📘 Future Improvements